jameshfisher/jameshfisher.com/_posts/2017-09-14-what-is-a-web-app-manifest.md

 ---
-title: "What is a Web App Manifest?"
+title: What is a Web App Manifest?
+tags: []
 ---

 We use "web app" to describe web pages which are more like programs.